 The renewal notice is sent only once to the address registered on the National Traffic Information System (NaTIS) database .

 You can also renew your licence without having a renewal notice.
 To license your vehicle, you need to submit:

 You can also renew your licence by post.
 Contact the appropriate registering authority for more information.

 The licence disc will be posted to the address on the NaTIS database.

 If someone else renews your licence on your behalf, you need to make sure that they have:

 Note: This online payment facility is for vehicle licences only and should not be used for the payment of rates, traffic fines and other municipal accounts.

 These facility categories:

-- Form OLF: Writing off of Arrear Motor Vehicle Registration Fees and/or Arrear Licence Fees & Penalties (Forms) (File type: pdf; size: 1.39 MB)
+- Form OLF: Application for the Writing off of Arrear Motor Vehicle Registration Fees and/or Arrear Licence Fees & Penalties (Forms) (File type: pdf; size: 1.39 MB)